mleng-shared/python-ml-template/README.md

 2. In some cases, the `sys.path` must be modified to an absolute path, meaning that sharing the code between people is difficult.
-3. Finally, storing any entrypoints at the root of the repository can create an unreadable mess, or create an unecessary number of COPY commands when cloning only what is needed to production.
+3. Finally, storing any entrypoints at the root of the repository can create an unreadable mess, or create an unnecessary number of COPY commands when cloning only what is needed to production.
 Keeping scripts within their own folder cleans up the root and helps others identify where the primary entrypoints to the application lie.